Fly Fishing For Beginners: Fly Fishing Instructors Tell You How

 Fly Fishing Knots

-There are a ton of knots that fly anglers could use, but when I’m teaching fly fishing for beginners I keep it super simple and tell my students that you really only need to know two basic knots.
+There are a ton of knots that fly anglers could use, but when I’m teaching fly fishing for beginners I keep it super simple and tell my students that you really only need to know two or three basic knots.

 Or, the other knot which fly anglers use a lot to tie two pieces of line together, like when tying your tippet to your leader, is the Triple Surgeons Knot.
+I use this all the time, however, for tying two lines of very different sizes, I use a Double Uni Knot.

 Even advanced anglers will use these knots so they are not just for beginners.